Bayesian Clustered Coefficients Regression with Auxiliary Covariates Assistant Random Effects: Method

 where $\phi$ is a bandwidth parameter that controls the spatial correlation.

-Unlike in model~\eqref{eq:spatial_regression}, where variations in outcomes for spatial units are accounted for by the vector of spatial random effects, the spatially varying coefficients model \citep[][]{gelfand2003spatial} attributes such effects to variations in the parameters over the spatial domain, i.e., the parameter~$\bm{\beta}$ itself varies.
+Instead of using spatial random effects, i.e., location-wise intercepts to account for spatial variations in $\bm{Y}$, the spatially varying coefficients model \citep[][]{gelfand2003spatial} attributes such effects to variations in the parameters over the spatial domain, i.e., the parameter~$\bm{\beta}$ itself varies.
 Such a model is formulated as:

 where $\bm{X}(s_i)$ is vector of covariates at location of the $i$th subject $s_i$, and~$\tilde{\bm{\beta}}(s_i)$ is assumed to be generated from a~$p$-variate spatial process model.
 With observations $(Y(s_i),\bm{X}(s_i))$ for $i=1,\ldots, n$, the model can be written as